Year-End List! Most Popular Posts of 2016

 3. “4th OF JULY AT WHITE ROCK LAKE — 1946”

 This wonderful photo of White Rock picnickers and swimmers, taken near the Bath House on July 4th, 1946, is so jam-packed with interesting little vignettes that it was a perfect candidate to zoom in on (see all the magnified details at the link above).
 Great photo!
+[EDIT: Sadly, this photo has been removed — with luck it (and this post) will return!)

 4. “NORTH DALLAS HIGH SCHOOL, THE PRE-BEATLES ERA”